 Plumbing is next and oh so necessary.
 Without plumbing, your refrigerator won’t make ice cubes - plus hot gin and outhouses are so overrated.

-Here is a quick list of what you need to know about the plumbers in your life (and they will be in your life – for a while):
+Here is a quick list of what you need to know about the plumbers in your life (and they will be in your life):

 I’ve said it before and I will say it again; every single light should be on a dimmer.
 Trust me.
 You will thank me for this later; like after the dinner party that includes your husband’s great aunt with the jaw problem and false teeth or the afternoon your mother-in-law pops by unannounced and you haven’t vacuumed in, um, a super long time.
 Everything and everybody looks better in low light.